playht/playht-nodejs-sdk/README.md

 ## Generating Speech

-To get an URL with the audio for a generated file using the default settings, call the `generate()` method with the text you wish to convert.
+To get a URL with the audio for a generated file using the default settings, call the `generate()` method with the text you wish to convert.

 ```javascript
 import * as PlayHT from 'playht';